turoger/semmed/README.md

 This repository contains code to streamline the creation of a time-resolved drug repurposing heterogenous network benchmark.
 This dataset aims to better model knowledge graph completion algorithm performance on predicting unseen future approved drug-disease indications.

 The knowledge graph is derived off [SemMedDB](https://skr3.nlm.nih.gov/SemMedDB/) and is extended by approved drug-disease indications from [DrugCentral](http://drugcentral.org/) as highlighted in [Mayers et. al (2019)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6907279/).
+This repository updates the original pipeline by replacing notebook executions with python scripts, refactoring code to decrease dependencies and increase speed, adds option flagging and various bug fixes.

 Data is segmented by year.
 Each year is segmented into a train and test set; the train set is comprised of triples prior to the given year, and the test set is comprised of approved drug-disease triples after the given year.
 There are a total of 73 datasets spanning from 1950 to 2023, 6 metanodes (types), and 32 unique relations.